 This pop up dinner is a collaborative effort between Monica Martinez and myself at the O2 Artisans Aggregate.
 We worked to develop the idea of creating a new landscape for presenting insects as a future food.
 From the lens of design we investigated the challenges of culinary norms and perception of food.
 How might we make edible insects commonplace for consumers in the western world?
-My contribution to this collaboration included the title of the event, visual language (menu design and social media graphics) and development of plate-forms for the menu.
-At the night of the event, I talked about the design choices behind each dish, the use of tableware and the RISO printed menu-poster for guests to take home.
+At the night of the event, we talked about the design choices behind each dish, the use of tableware and the RISO printed menu-poster for guests to take home.
 My contribution to this collaboration includes both the material language of the eating experience and the visual assets used to promote the event.

 How might we present edible insects as a future food?

 In this collaboration, we were interested in removing the use of a white plate by offering a new landscape (table-setting) as a way to present edible insects as a future food.
 The goal of this pop up dinner was to open up a conversation about how we (designers and chefs) change peoples perception of food.
 We began our conversation of edible insects by acknowledging that the space in which guests were eating was in a Japanese noodle shop.
 Monica also discussed her personal narrative of pre-Mexican dishes as a way to bridge the past with the future of edible insects.
 This complex dialogue of past and future foods manifested in our sketches which became a visual and shared thought process for guests to see and take away after the meal.